Our Team

 Stephanie Crawford

-Teaches Vinyasa & Flow & Restore in Fairfax
+Teaches Vinyasa & Restorative Yoga in Fairfax

 Stephanie has been practicing yoga since 2015 and completed her first 200-hour teacher training at Padma Studio in May 2023.
 Stephanie's yoga practice is deeply informed by her work as a hospice nurse and death doula, and serves as a daily reminder to live each day with presence, gratitude, compassion, and an awareness of the impermanence of life.